Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 Whether you’re actively exploring AI-powered tools or not, preparing your content now is crucial for future success.
 However, according to Salesforce, 75% of companies struggle to scale AI, partly due to disconnected systems and data.
 The answer to this challenge is a unified knowledge framework that provides a structured approach to creating, managing, and storing technical content.

-From ensuring accuracy in AI-generated responses to protecting business-critical knowledge, we’ll cover the key strategies and technologies, including component content management systems (CCMS) and robust content governance, that will make your content AI-ready and position your business for the future of customer support and growth.
+From ensuring accuracy in AI-generated responses to protecting business-critical knowledge, we’ll cover the key strategies and technologies, including component content management systems (CCMS) and robust content governance, that will make your content AI-ready.

 Ready to dive in?